yohanesnuwara/pyresim/README.md

   <img width="400" height="300" src="https://user-images.githubusercontent.com/51282928/89118699-ebf24d00-d4d1-11ea-92a9-76495358fc6c.png">
 </p>

 > This repository is still worked on.
 However, each week or so, there will be a teaser posted in my LinkedIn, about one reservoir simulation case and how PyReSim is used to solve.
-It will be scheduled for launch once all simulators have been set up and complete (scheduled in October 2020).
+It will be scheduled for launch once all simulators have been set up and complete (scheduled in November 2020).
 See my progress bar to keep updated, stay tuned!

 ## Aspects simulated in *PyReSim*